Skip to main content

 Log ingestion and query

-anyscale cloud config update --cloud-id CLOUD_ID --enable-log-ingestion
+anyscale cloud config update --cloud-id <your-cloud-id> --enable-log-ingestion

-See the CLI reference for more information.
+See anyscale cloud update for more information.

-To filter the logs, use the search bar to find specific keywords, request IDs, and regular expression patterns.
+Use the search bar to find specific keywords, request IDs, and regular expression patterns.

 Log query example